sylikc/jpegview/readme.txt

 [1.0.34]
 Bugs fixed:
-- Frame remains visible when starting in full screen mode and using classic windows style
+- Window frame remains visible when starting in full screen mode and using classic windows style
 - Fit to screen is kept with 'Keep parameters' when zoom is required in full screen mode
 - Removing image from read-ahead cache when it was destructively processed so that it gets reloaded next time it is accessed New features: